jindriska011/Courso/readme.md

-# Corso Website
+# Courso Website

-Bootstrap website for training courses, workshops, seminars, etc. It has a mixed design with both light and dark colors and a modern look.
+Bootstrap 5 landing website for an online learning platform.
+It has a mixed design with both light and dark colors and a modern look.

 ## Features